Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 P parameter: axisTypes, special

-P commands will overwrite the default settings of B"robotType", so it makes sense to set P after the B parameter.

-**P"axisTypes=[R]|[P]|[p]*"**
+**P"axisTypes=[R]|[P]*"**

 Defines the type of the axes.
-It is important that it matches the number of actuators plus optional parallelogram axis.
+It is important that it matches the number of actuators.

-* R means rotational/revolute, units are degrees, speeds e.g. degrees/min
+* R means rotational/revolute, units are degrees, speeds e.g. degrees/min.
-* P means prismatic/linear, units are mm
+* P means prismatic/linear, units are mm and mm/min.
-* p (lower case p) means passive joint without actuator with parallelogram (see 4 axis palletized robot type)

 The parameter must be set correct, otherwise kinematics will not calculate correctly.

-Examples:

-* P"axisTypes=RRRRRR" means 6 axis robot with rotational axes
-* P"axisTypes=RRP" means serial scara with third axis being prismatic, i. e. two rotary arms and one linear Z axis
-* P"axisTypes=PPP" means 3 axis cartesian printer with three prismatic axes
-* P"axisTypes=PPPRRR" means cartesian printer with additional spheric 3 axis head
-* P"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes.
-With a rotary axis at the head, the order will be different like RPPPR
-* P"axisTypes=RRRp" means 4 axis palletized
-* P"axisTypes=RRRpR" means 4 axis palletized with 4th actuator, so 5 axes in total

-CNC 5 axis allows many variants.
-The following dynamic mapping allows to configure them by defining how the forward kinematics is calculated.
-Inverting transformation matrices or reverting axes is necessary sometimes, as well as changing letter assignments.
+Examples: see the B parameter table column axis types.

 **special settings for rotary Delta**